 2. Bury an Egg Under a Tomato Plant

 I should have realised that this piece of free garden advice wouldn’t work, but I simply didn’t consider the pros and cons.
 I had some eggs that were well past their “use by” date, but not rotten, and put them aside to bury under plants.
 The dog found them and had polished off several before I noticed but I still had half a dozen or so to use.
-I decided that they should go into containers, where plants use up nutrients quickly.
-I buried some eggs whole and punctured the shells of others.
+I decided that they should go into containers, where plants use up nutrients quickly so I buried some eggs whole and punctured the shells of others.

-Late in autumn I emptied the containers, removing the soil as well as dead plants.
+Late in autumn, I emptied the containers, removing the soil as well as dead plants.
 I was surprised to find some whole eggs (I took care not to break them at that stage).
 Where I had buried the eggs with punctured shells, I found broken shells and some unpleasantly smelly soil.
 Belatedly, I remembered that eggshells, even broken ones, take a long time to break down.
 (In the worm bin, finely ground eggshells disappeared relatively quickly but broken ones, even small pieces, were still visible many months later.)
 After a summer in the ground, a whole egg was slightly stained from the soil.
 The contents of the shell would eventually decompose but needed more time.

 This hint doesn’t work in a growing season.
 My advice, based on this experience, is to eat your eggs and feed your plants with compost or an appropriate organic fertilizer.
+If you grind the dry eggshells finely and sprinkle the powder over the garden, they will add calcium to the soil.

 3. Growing Seedlings in Eggshells